rage688i/fortnite-challenges-bot/README.md

 To run, type python fortnite-git.py

-To use in discord: Instructions: !drop for random drop location. !week1-X to get weekly challenge. !roadtrip1-7 to get the hidden challenge for each week. !location (!hauntedhills, !greasygrove, !wailingwoods, etc) to get chest locations for each area
+To use in discord: Instructions: !drop for random drop location. !week1-X to get weekly challenge. !location (!hauntedhills, !greasygrove, !wailingwoods, etc) to get chest locations for each area

 DM the bot to ensure everything is working.